 What is Account Balance?

-The term account balance describes the total amount of money held as an asset in a financial account, such as current account or savings account in a bank or other similar financial institution, at any point in time.
-Further, an account balance can also mean the total amount of money that a borrower is liable to pay to a third party, such as utility company, credit card company and mortgage banker or other similar lender or creditor.
+Account Balance is the balance which is present in the financial repository of the person like saving account or checking account at the given point of time.
+Further, it can also mean the total amount of money that a borrower is liable to pay to a third party, such as utility company, credit card company and mortgage banker or other similar lender or creditor.

 However, in either of the cases, it represents the net amount after all debit and credit transactions have been factored in.
 Nevertheless, there are times when an account balance differs from the actually available fund in an individual’s account owing to some pending transactions or unprocessed cheques at the bank.